DoctorXX23/autopilot_manager/README.md

 #### Installing private repos

-Some of the repositories listed above are private but they are required components to enable the safe landing feature in the Autopilot Manager.
-If you are trying to build this repository to use this capability, please contact Auterion either to request access to the necessary repositories or to a deb package to install the libraries system-wide.
+Some of the repositories listed above are private but are required components to enable the Safe Landing feature.
+To use Safe Landing, please contact Auterion either to request access to the necessary repositories or to obtain Debian packages to install the libraries system-wide.

-### *mavlink-router* config
+### MAVLink Router config

-**Warning: if one installs mavlink-router system-wide, one needs to take into account that it is going to route MAVLink data on the system.**
+**Warning: If one installs `mavlink-router` system-wide, one needs to take into account that it is going to route MAVLink data on the system.**
-This might influence the behavior of some of some MAVLink-related applications that the user might have installed on their system.
-Use it cautiously, making sure that 1. one enables or disables the systemd service, i.e., for testing/using this application locally, enable the service with `systemctl enable mavlink-router`, and after that, disable it if not using it with `systemctl disable mavlink-router`, or 2. make sure that the `main.conf` config file has the correct configuration for all MAVLink endpoints.
+This may influence the behaviour of some MAVLink-related applications that the user might have installed on their system.
+Use it cautiously, making sure that
+1. one enables or disables the systemd service
+   (i.e., for testing/using this application locally, enable the service with `systemctl enable mavlink-router`, and after that, disable it if not using it with `systemctl disable mavlink-router`), or
+2. the `main.conf` config file has the correct configuration for all MAVLink endpoints.

-To configure the needed endpoints to use with this application, use the following and save it under `/etc/mavlink-router/main.conf` (or replace/extend the content of the file if it already exists on the system).
+To configure the needed endpoints for this application, use the following and save it under `/etc/mavlink-router/main.conf` (or replace/extend the content of the file if it already exists on the system).
-Note that this one has an endpoint configured for PX4 SITL, which should be replaced with a UART connection in the case one is installing this on a Mission Computer connect to an autopilot through a serial port.
+Note that this example has an endpoint configured for PX4 SITL, which should be replaced with a UART connection in the case one is installing this on a Mission Computer connected to an autopilot through a serial port.

 ```
     [General]